Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Simulation Results

-We first study the convergence behavior of our proposed AMBF algorithm in Algorithm \ref{alg1} for the QoS problem $\Pc_o$, which alternatingly solves two multicast subproblems at the BS and the RIS using our proposed fast algorithms.
-Fig.~\ref{fig:MinSINRvsIter-QoS} shows the convergence behavior of solving subproblem $\widetilde{\Sc}_{\wbf}$ using PSA in a specific iteration of the AMBF algorithm.
+We first study the convergence behavior of the proposed AMBF (Algorithm \ref{alg1}) for $\Pc_o$.
+Denote the total transmit power at the BS as $P_{\tot} = \sum_{i=1}^G \|\wbf_i\|^2$.
+Fig.~\ref{fig:PowervsMCR} shows the trajectory of $P_\tot$ over AO iterations by Algorithm \ref{alg1} for three random channel realizations.
+We observe that Algorithm \ref{alg1} converges fast, especially given that fast algorithms are used for each subproblem.
+Fig.~\ref{fig:MinSINRvsIter-QoS} shows the convergence behavior of solving subproblem $\widetilde{\Sc}_{\wbf}$ for RIS phase shift $\ebf$ using PSA in the first AO iteration of AMBF.
 The convergence behavior for three random channel realizations are shown.
-We see PSA converges after $1000\sim2000$ iterations.
-Note that the closed-form updates for PSA in each iteration is computationally cheap, and thus, the overall computation time for $1000\sim2000$ iterations is fast.
-Furthermore, denote the total transmit power at the BS as $P_{\tot} = \sum_{i=1}^G \|\wbf_i\|^2$.
-Fig.~\ref{fig:PowervsMCR} shows the trajectory of $P_\tot$ over iterations by Algorithm \ref{alg1} for three random channel realizations.
-We observe that our proposed AMBF approach converges within about $6\sim 12$ iterations, which is relatively fast, especially given that we use fast algorithms for computing the solution to each subproblem.
+We see PSA converges after $500\sim1400$ iterations.
+Note that the convergence speed becomes faster in the subsequent AO\ iterations as the algorithm converges.
+Furthermore, the closed-form updates for PSA in each iteration is computationally inexpensive as shown in the complexity analysis.
+Thus, the overall computation time is fast despite that the number of iterations can be large especially in the initial AO\ iteration.

-Fig.~\ref{fig:MinSINRvsIter-MMF} shows the convergence behavior of the MMF problem $\Sc_o$ solved by Algorithm \ref{alg2} under three random channel realizations.
-We see that for two channel realizations, Algorithm \ref{alg2} converges very fast within just a few iterations.
-Even for a worse scenario under the third channel realization, Algorithm \ref{alg2} converges after $800$ iterations.
-Note that the PSA updates in each iteration is closed-form and computationally cheap.